nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/learning-with-examples/how-to-publish-a-news-feature-in-workspaces.md

 ---
-title: 'HOWTO: Publish a News Feature in Workspaces'
+title: How to Publish a News Feature in Workspaces
+description: 'How to add a small "News" feature to your Nuxeo Platform for enabling News content publishing at workspace level, using only Nuxeo Studio.'
 review:
     comment: ''
     date: '2018-10-31'